Onoda: 10,000 Nights in the Jungle

 Onoda: 10,000 Nights in the Jungle (ONODA 一万夜を越えて, Onoda: Ichiman'ya o Koete) is a 2021 war drama film directed by Arthur Harari and co-written with Vincent Poymiro, with the collaboration of Bernard Cendron.
 It is inspired by the life of Hiroo Onoda (Yuya Endo) a Japanese soldier who refused to believe that World War II had ended and continued to fight on a remote Philippine island until 1974.

 It is an international co-production between France, Japan, Germany, Belgium, Italy, and Cambodia.
-And was particularly inspired by Cendron and Gérard Chenu's 1974 biography Onoda, seul en guerre dans la jungle, Cendron's archives, and Harari's conversations with the author.
-Harari did not base it on Onoda's own memoir; he considers the film to be fiction inspired by history rather than a biographical book.
+The film was particularly inspired by Cendron and Gérard Chenu's 1974 biography Onoda, seul en guerre dans la jungle, Cendron's archives, and Harari's conversations with the author.
+Harari did not base it on Onoda's own memoir; he considers the film to be fiction inspired by history rather than a biopic.

 The film had its world premiere at the Un Certain Regard section of the 2021 Cannes Film Festival, on 7 July 2021.
 It was theatrically released in France on 21 July 2021, and in Japan on 8 October 2021.
 It was received with critical acclaim, winning Best Original Screenplay at the 47th César Awards.